 Always carry a fully charged mobile phone and conserve its battery as much as possible by not running apps continuously during your walk.
 For this reason, we strongly encourage you to navigate using a hardcopy map and traditional magnetic compass rather than draining your phone’s battery.
 Avoid listening to music through your phone.
 Immerse yourself instead in the sounds of nature.
 Time in the hills is time to disconnect from technology.
 A power bank is also a useful piece of kit to bring, just in case the phone battery mysteriously looses its charge.
 We also recommend using a GPS-enabled watch if you want to record activity data throughout your walk rather than a phone app.

-If you visit mountain summits and High Points in Ireland on a regular basis, we strongly encourage you to take part in the All-Ireland Hillwalking Championships.
-The format of this eight-month-long competition (March to October) has been designed to accommodate the solo hillwalker.
+If your walks bring you to Irish summits and High Points on a regular basis, we strongly encourage you to take part in the All-Ireland Hillwalking Championships.
+The format of this four-month-long competition (May to August) has been designed to accommodate the solo hillwalker.
 As well as the Individuals category, there are also team categories for Clubs, Counties and Provinces.
 Even if you walk exclusively by yourself, you can represent your county and province.
 To represent a club, you must be a member of a club who has a completed profile page on our website..

 Always carry a fully charged mobile phone and conserve its battery as much as possible by not running apps continuously during your walk.
 For this reason, we strongly encourage you to navigate using a hardcopy map and traditional magnetic compass rather than draining your phone’s battery.
 Avoid listening to music through your phone.
 Immerse yourself instead in the sounds of nature.
 Time in the hills is time to disconnect from technology.
 A power bank is also a useful piece of kit to bring, just in case the phone battery mysteriously looses its charge.
 We also recommend using a GPS-enabled watch if you want to record activity data throughout your walk rather than a phone app.

-If you visit mountain summits and High Points in Ireland on a regular basis, we strongly encourage you to take part in the All-Ireland Hillwalking Championships.
-The format of this eight-month-long competition (March to October) has been designed to accommodate the solo hillwalker.
+If your walks bring you to Irish summits and High Points on a regular basis, we strongly encourage you to take part in the All-Ireland Hillwalking Championships.
+The format of this four-month-long competition (May to August) has been designed to accommodate the solo hillwalker.
 As well as the Individuals category, there are also team categories for Clubs, Counties and Provinces.
 Even if you walk exclusively by yourself, you can represent your county and province.
 To represent a club, you must be a member of a club who has a completed profile page on our website..